kapolos/quickquiz/README.md

 * Android 4.4+

-### Conceptual notes
+### Architecture

 There are 2 parts that compose this project.

 The front-end is an `Ember.js` SPA and sits inside the `ember` directory.

 The backend server is an `Express` based app and sits inside the `express` directory.
 The `Express` server handles both the API and the serving of the `Ember.js` site.

 ### Installation